-The 20% QBI tax deduction is limited to “pass through” business entities (after all it’s qualified “business” income) in specified service industries.
+The 20% QBI tax deduction is limited to “pass-through” business entities (after all it’s qualified “business” income) in specified industries.
 Let’s break this down:

 - S Corporations

-Specified Service Industries: This includes everything from lawyers to accountants, doctors to graphic designers.
-The IRS says it’s anyone whose principle asset is the skill of the owner of its employees.
+Specified Service Industries (SSTB): This includes everything from lawyers to accountants, doctors to graphic designers to financial advisors (the exceptions are the fields of engineering and architecture).
+The IRS says it’s anyone whose principal asset is the skill of the owner or its employees.
 This is very complex, and it’s important to check with a CPA first to decide if you fall into a specified service industry or not.

 What?
 I am Losing Out on Thousands in Tax Savings?